IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

 ## Why Genesis prefix selection can be slower than Praos chain selection

 It was decided the node should still mint blocks when in Connecting and Syncing.
-Any honest nodes minting stale blocks (creating several short forks) could slightly help the adversary create alternative chains, but the risk of many honest nodes skipping many slots they could have created a competitive is more dangerous.
+Any honest nodes minting stale blocks (creating several short forks) could slightly help the adversary create alternative chains, but the risk of many honest nodes skipping many slots they could have created a competitive chain is more dangerous.
 If a node leaves CaughtUp just before the slot it leads, then it will likely mint the same block it would have minted in CaughtUp.
 There are two subtleties.

 * In that case of such lucky timing, the node won't select the block it just minted!
 Because doing so would advance its immutable tip, which is never